xavfmp/freegeoip/README.md

 [Go](http://golang.org) programming language that enables any web server to support IP geolocation with a simple and clean API.

-See http://en.wikipedia.org/wiki/Geolocation for details about geolocation.
+See http://en.wikipedia.org/wiki/Geolocation for details about geolocation or http://xj1.fr/geoip to see it in action.

 Developers looking for the Go API can skip to the [Package freegeoip](#packagefreegeoip) section below.